rollrodrig/customjsonbuilder/README.md

 # custom JSONbuilder
-# Fake json responses with custom fields on the fly (beta)
+# Fake json responses with custom fields on the fly

 ## Example